For an overview of the journal’s policies, please see Textual Cultures Publication Mission, Scope, Ethics, and Protocols.

 History & Mission

 From its origins in 1981, the Society for Textual Scholarship’s journal has led the way in opening discussions in the field of textual studies.

-This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Textual Cultures provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 No author fees associated with submission or publication are charged.